-Additional positions for Summer and Fall 2021 will be posted here as they become available.
 Questions?
-For more information or to follow up on an application, please email: firstname.lastname@example.org
+For more information or to follow up on an application, please email firstname.lastname@example.org

 University Recreation employs over 400 students each semester in customer service, programming, and operational support positions across all UREC facilities.
-Jobs include: intramural officials, lifeguards, swim instructors, facility operations staff, membership support assistants, marketing support staff, group ex instructors, personal trainers, climbing wall support staff, outdoor trip leaders, and more…
+Jobs include intramural officials, lifeguards, facility operations staff, membership support assistants, marketing support staff, group ex instructors, personal trainers, climbing wall support staff, outdoor trip leaders, and more.

-In addition to flexible scheduling and convenient on-campus work locations, UREC offers students the opportunity to work in a dynamic, fun, and rewarding environment where they will gain valuable training, leadership experience, and certification skills that will serve them well in future employment opportunities.
+In addition to flexible scheduling and convenient on-campus work locations, UREC offers students the opportunity to work in a dynamic, fun, and rewarding environment to gain valuable training, leadership experience, and certification skills that will serve them well in future employment opportunities.